idaholab/moose/framework/doc/content/source/problems/EigenProblem.md

 Newton can be applied to solve this problem.
 The only issue is that the derivatives of $\lambda$ with respective to $x$ can be dense.
-We use the Jacobian-free Newton method to overcome this difficulty, where the Jacobian is computed via finite difference.
+We use the Jacobian-free Newton method to overcome this difficulty, where the action of the Jacobian is approximated via finite differences.
 To handle various use cases, variants of Newton are provided in this system.
 There is a current list:

-- `PJFNK` - Preconditioned Jacobian-free Newton Krylov: The preconditioning matrix is formed using nonegein kernels.
+- `PJFNK` - Preconditioned Jacobian-free Newton Krylov: The preconditioning matrix is formed using noneigen kernels.
 We do have an option to allow users to incorporate eigen kernels into the preconditioning matrix.
 Still, in general, we won't encourage users to do that since the preconditioning matrix might be singular when close to the solution.